Geodorcus helmsi: Conservation

 All Geodorcus species are protected under Schedule 7 of The 1953 Wildlife Act, making it illegal to hunt, kill, or possess a specimen.
 Predation by introduced rats has reduced the population density of G. helmsi; on islands where rats are present, only their remains can be found.
+On Rakiura (Stewart Island) rats eat more male Geodorcus helmsi than female specimens and the surviving individuals are significantly smaller than those killed by rats.
 This species has been found to make up to 27% of the dry weight of feral pig stomach contents.